Earn while you learn

 - be in full-time employment

-- be paid a minimum of £95 a week - many apprentices earn considerably more
+- be paid a minimum of £3.30 an hour - many apprentices earn considerably more

 - gain a nationally recognised qualification